c19witness/uk-covid19-inquiry/2023-02-28_module-3/06_Submission_by_Mr_Wagner.rst

 *(2.03 pm)*

-**Mr Wagner**: My Lady, just on the topic of safety measures, I've been told by my clients that they brought a CO2 monitor today along with a number of other air filtration machines and they said that the level in this room is very good; so that's -- they're very pleased with that.
+**Mr Wagner**: My Lady, just on the topic of safety measures, I've been told by my clients that they brought a CO2 monitor today along with a number of other air :outline:`filtration` machines and they said that the level in this room is very good; so that's -- they're very pleased with that.
 I am pleased to say also they have already begun conversations with the Inquiry team, who have been very receptive to all of the different issues that might arise.
 So we're grateful for that.

 **Lady Hallett**: You frightened me there for a minute, Mr Wagner, so thank you for that.